EveryBoard/EveryBoard/CONTRIBUTING.md

 ## Install dependencies
 Run `npm ci`

+## Build library
+To build the library, go to `lib/` and run `npm run build`.

+When you modify the library, make sure to rerun the build, and to also run `npm ci` from the root directory to synchronize it.

 ## Local server
 Make sure firebase emulators are installed by running `firebase init emulators`.
 Then, run `npm run start:emulator` and navigate to `http://localhost:4200`